-Summary Statement: The way to defend the faith against pretenders infiltrating the Church is to defend its holiness.
+Summary Statement: The way to defend the faith against pretenders infiltrating the Church is to defend the holiness of the Church.

-Application: Do you fight those who introduce godlessness into the church, or do you let them get away with lowering the standard?
+Application: Do you fight those who introduce godlessness in the church-or do you let them get away with lowering the standard?